Jbleezy/BO2-Reimagined/README.md

 * Meleeing while the meat is moving no longer grabs the meat
 * Gets destroyed when thrown on lava
 * Removed unused pick up trigger that is visible when the meat is in the air
-* Message shows when the meat is grabbed, dropped, and landed on a player
+* Message shows when the meat is grabbed, thrown, and landed on a player
 * Replaced with Head on Mob of the Dead and Origins locations

 ## Persistent Upgrades